18F/18f.gsa.gov/_posts/2016-03-03-how-people-learn-to-navigate-government.services.md

 ---

 _This is part three of a series detailing the findings of a team of researchers from 18F and the General Services Administration who studied broad trends in people’s perceptions of and interactions with the government.
-You can find the introduction to the series [here](https://18f.gsa.gov/2016/03/01/what-we-learned-after-interviewing-people-about-their-interactions-with-the-federal-government/) and a complete pdf of the research findings [here](https://labs.usa.gov/#research-report)._
+You can find the [introduction to the series](https://18f.gsa.gov/2016/03/01/what-we-learned-after-interviewing-people-about-their-interactions-with-the-federal-government/) on our website and a complete pdf of the [research findings](https://labs.usa.gov/#research-report) on a [new microsite](https://labs.usa.gov/) that details the themes the research team is investigating._

 _In yesterday’s post, we [shared the strategies people use](https://18f.gsa.gov/2016/03/02/strategies-people-use-when-interacting-with-the-federal-government/) when interacting with the government.
 Today we’ll detail how people learn to navigate government services and what barriers exist to accessing services._